-To qualify for unemployment, you must be out of work through no fault of your own.
-If you quit your job voluntarily, without good cause, you won't be eligible for unemployment benefits.
-However, if you are forced out and/or have good cause to quit, you may still be eligible for benefits, depending on the circumstances.
+If you quit your job voluntarily, without good cause, you won't be eligible for unemployment benefits in California or any other state.
+However, if you are forced out or have good cause to quit, you may still be eligible for benefits, depending on the circumstances.

 Each state sets its own eligibility standards for unemployment, including what constitutes "good cause" to quit.
 Some states define good cause narrowly, to include only work-related reasons for leaving.
 California is more generous: An employee who quits for a substantial and compelling reason, whether work-related or personal, may be eligible for benefits.